Whether you’re looking to purchase the perfect French estate or a sun-drenched Caribbean villa, the market for high-value properties remains buoyant.

 Current interest rates are very attractive, especially in Europe, where a 20-year fixed mortgage can be as low as 1.2% in France, for example.
 As well as retaining liquidity, mortgage holders may also be able to benefit from an array of tax advantages, which may be interesting to consider.

 Buying in cash can affect your fiscal situation, and you can incur additional taxes as a result.
 On the other hand, many countries offer tax breaks and other advantages for property owners with a mortgage.
 For example, France and Spain have a wealth tax which is levied against the value of your assets in that country – if you have a mortgage on the property, the tax is only levied against your equity.
 Other countries have similar regimes that you should also explore.
+Read more about Spanish mortgages for non-residents.

 As an international buyer, a mortgage can also save you the cost and complication of sending significant cash to the country where you are buying, a process that can often incur significant fees.